 So you want to build a planter box?
-Awesome!
-Gardening is not only fun but good for the soul.
-Humans have been growing food for thousands of years, and you can too!
-First, you'll need a container for all that dirt.
+Awesome.
+Gardening is fun and good for your soul.
+Humans have been growing food for thousands of years, and so can you.
+You just need a box full of dirt.
 This guide will point you in the right direction to build a simple planter box that will last for years.
 The most difficult part will assuredly be getting motivated to drive to the hardware store.
 So roll up your sleeves, jot down the tools and materials you'll need (listed below), make a trip to the hardware store, and get building.

 Trying to figure out which optional rules to play with?
 It can be overwhelming.
 Advanced Dungeons & Dragons comes jam packed with optional rules for customizing the game's mechanics to perfectly fit your group's playing style.
 AD&D is so flexible that every group I've ever played with has had a slightly different flavor of awesome and offered a fresh experience.